 On the other hand, it would take much less effort to move one of the emerging market currencies - such as the Mexican Peso or South African Rand.
 Those currencies tend to be more volatile for that particular reason.

 Quoting Warren Buffett again, he said: “All time is uncertain.
 It was uncertain back in 2007, we just didn't know it was uncertain.”

-The fact is uncertainty, volatility, fluctuations or whatever you call the range of price movement – they are all intrinsic parts of trading the markets.
+The fact is uncertainty, volatility, fluctuations, or whatever you call the range of price movement – are all intrinsic parts of trading the markets.